tom-draper/pldashboard/updater/README.md

   Home/draw/away is read off that matrix.
 Only these can be used in production, since the dashboard stores the scoreline heatmap.
 * `models/outcome/` predicts home/draw/away directly, with no goal model
   underneath.
-These are benchmarking entrants only, and `build_v3` rejects them.
+These are benchmarking entrants only, and `model_predictions` rejects them.

 Both are scored on the same RPS over the same fixtures, so the two families compete like for like.
 To compare them on past seasons: